Haoming02/comfyui-prompt-format/README.md

 ﻿# ComfyUI Prompt Format
-This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which helps formatting texts.
+This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which helps formatting texts

 ## Features
 - [x] Remove duplicated **spaces** and **commas**